-How To Get Away With Murder Season 3 Spoilers: Another Character May Die
+‘How To Get Away With Murder’ Season 3 Spoilers: Another Character May Die

-How To Get Away With Murder season 3 is far from over killing off characters.
+How To Get Away With Murder Season 3 is far from over killing off characters.
 With only a few episodes left, at least one death will likely occur again and anyone may be next.
 Well, anyone except Annalise Keating (Viola Davis), says Liza Weil.

 [Warning: Spoilers beyond this point.]